tomcsojn/geograpy3/README.md

 ## Getting Started

-Import the module, give a URL (or text), and presto.
+Import the module, give a URL or text, and presto.

     import geograpy3
     link = 'http://www.bbc.com/news/world-europe-26919928'
     places = geograpy3.get_place_context(url = link)

+    text_input = "Perfect just Perfect!
+It's a perfect storm for Nairobi" more_places = geograpy3.get_place_context(text = text_input)

 Now you have access to information about all the places mentioned in the linked article.